South Shields Grammar-Technical School for Boys

 12 Apr 1970 School trip to France

-Sep 1970 Alf Headley is replaced by Emerson as Deputy Head
+Sep 1970 Alf Headley retires, and is replaced by Jimmy Emerson as Deputy Head

 Autumn 1970 New Kitchen and Dining Hall is opened.
 It is used by the upper school (boys in the lower school continue to use the old dining hall), and is also used as a Sixth Form Study during lesson times.